Knuckles Mountain Range: Dumbara Peaks

+There are nine peaks over 1200 meters (4000 ft) in the Dumbara Range.

 Threats

 Cultivation of cardamom at large scale in the montane forests is a major threat to the fragile forest ecosystem.

 Invasive exotic plant species such as Mist Flower (Ageratina riparia) that increasingly spread into montane forest areas and montane grasslands destroy the unique native Sri Lankan flora.